espruino/EspruinoDocs/modules/BTHome.md

     },
     {
       type: "button_event",
-      v: buttonState ? "press" : "none"
+      v: buttonState
     },
   ]), {
     name : "Sensor",
-    interval: buttonState?20:2000, // fast when we have a button press, slow otherwise
+    interval: (buttonState!="none")?20:2000, // fast when we have a button press, slow otherwise
     // not being connectable/scannable saves power (but you'll need to reboot to connect again with the IDE!)
     //connectable : false, scannable : false,
   });